Skip to main content

 A peek into our collections, one object at a time

-This is the small piece of yellow metal believed to have been discovered at Sutter's Mill in California on this day in 1848.
+This small piece of yellow metal is believed to be the first piece of gold discovered in 1848 at Sutter's Mill in California, launching the gold rush.

 President Lincoln’s Inaugural Ball Invitation, 1865